mdn/content/files/en-us/web/api/merchantvalidationevent/methodname/index.md

 A read-only string which uniquely identifies the payment handler which is requesting merchant validation.
-See
-[Payment processing concepts, Merchant validation](/en-US/docs/Web/API/Payment_Request_API/Concepts#merchant_validation) for more information on the process.
+See the [Merchant validation](/en-US/docs/Web/API/Payment_Request_API/Concepts#merchant_validation) section for more information on the process.

 ## Browser compatibility